 Second Assistant Directors

-The 2nd Assistant Director on a Mexican production manages call sheets, coordinates background artists, and handles the logistical details that keep the 1st AD focused on the shooting floor.
-In Mexico, 2nd ADs must navigate Mexican Federal Labour Law (LFT) for crew hours, coordinate talent across diverse locations, and manage the administrative requirements of productions accessing local film incentive programmes.
+Here is how this works in practice.
+The 2nd Assistant Director on a Mexican production manages call sheets, sets up background artists, and handles the logistical details that keep the 1st AD focused on the shooting floor.
+In Mexico, 2nd ADs must handle Mexican Federal Labour Law (LFT) for crew hours, set up talent across varied locations, and manage the administrative needs of shoots accessing local film incentive programmes.

-Through NeedAFixer, we connect you with Spanish and English-speaking 2nd ADs who bring disciplined organisation and clear communication to every production day.
-Our network includes professionals experienced in managing features and series at Baja Studios and Estudios Churubusco, complex multi-location shoots, and international co-productions that Mexico's competitive incentive programme attracts.
+Here is the short of it.
+Through NeedAFixer, we connect you with Spanish and English-speaking 2nd ADs who bring disciplined organisation and clear communication to each shoot days.
+Our network has pros skilled in managing features and series at Baja Studios and Estudios Churubusco, multi-site shoots, and global co-productions that Mexico's rebates scheme attracts.

 ACT 01